Kolpur

 Kolpur is a town and union council of Kachhi District in the Balochistan province of Pakistan.
-It is located at 29°53'60N 67°7'60E and has an altitude of 2087 metres (6850 feet).
+It is located at and has an altitude of 2087 m.

+History

 In 1890, during the British Indian government's railway track construction project, workers from different regions of the Indian subcontinent, including members of the Hindu community, were recruited to Kolpur.
 Since then, the majority of population in Kolpur is of Hinduism followers.
+Kolpur railway station is on the Rohri–Chaman Line.